Chromis07/Chromis07/README.md

 - ✉️ Contact : [chromis07@gmail.com](chromis07@gmail.com)

-- ⚡ Fun fact: I used to be majoring in Architect
+- ⚡ Fun fact: I used to be majoring in Architecture

 <br/>